flutter-form-builder-ecosystem/form_builder_validators/README.md

 URL, min, max, minLength, maxLength, IP, credit card, etc., with default `errorText` messages.

 Available built-in validators include:

-* `FormBuilderValidators.creditCard()` - requires the field's value to be a valid credit card number.
+- `FormBuilderValidators.creditCard()` - requires the field's value to be a valid credit card number.
-* `FormBuilderValidators.date()` - requires the field's value to be a valid date string.
+- `FormBuilderValidators.date()` - requires the field's value to be a valid date string.
-* `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
+- `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
-* `FormBuilderValidators.equal()` - requires the field's value be equal to provided object.
+- `FormBuilderValidators.equal()` - requires the field's value be equal to provided object.
-* `FormBuilderValidators.integer()` - requires the field's value to be an integer.
+- `FormBuilderValidators.integer()` - requires the field's value to be an integer.
-* `FormBuilderValidators.ip()` - requires the field's value to be a valid IP address.
+- `FormBuilderValidators.ip()` - requires the field's value to be a valid IP address.
-* `FormBuilderValidators.match()` - requires the field's value to match the provided regex pattern.
+- `FormBuilderValidators.match()` - requires the field's value to match the provided regex pattern.
-* `FormBuilderValidators.max()` - requires the field's value to be less than or equal to the provided number.
+- `FormBuilderValidators.max()` - requires the field's value to be less than or equal to the provided number.
-* `FormBuilderValidators.maxLength()` - requires the length of the field's value to be less than or equal to the provided maximum length.
+- `FormBuilderValidators.maxLength()` - requires the length of the field's value to be less than or equal to the provided maximum length.
-* `FormBuilderValidators.min()` - requires the field's value to be greater than or equal to the provided number.
+- `FormBuilderValidators.min()` - requires the field's value to be greater than or equal to the provided number.
-* `FormBuilderValidators.minLength()` - requires the length of the field's value to be greater than or equal to the provided minimum length.
+- `FormBuilderValidators.minLength()` - requires the length of the field's value to be greater than or equal to the provided minimum length.
-* `FormBuilderValidators.equalLength()` - requires the length of the field's value to be equal to the provided minimum length.
+- `FormBuilderValidators.equalLength()` - requires the length of the field's value to be equal to the provided minimum length.
-* `FormBuilderValidators.numeric()` - requires the field's value to be a valid number.
+- `FormBuilderValidators.numeric()` - requires the field's value to be a valid number.
-* `FormBuilderValidators.required()` - requires the field have a non-empty value.
+- `FormBuilderValidators.required()` - requires the field have a non-empty value.
-* `FormBuilderValidators.url()` - requires the field's value to be a valid url.
+- `FormBuilderValidators.url()` - requires the field's value to be a valid url.

 ### Supported languages

 Validators support default errorText messages in this languages:

 - Arabic (ar)
 - Bangla (bn)
+- Bosnian (bs)
 - Catalan (ca)
 - Chinese Simplified (zh_Hans)
 - Chinese Traditional (zh_Hant)
+- Croatian (hr)
 - Czech (cs)
 - English (en)
 - Estonian (et)